Chapter 19 : Finals and Farewells

 Mandy’s parents came up and hugged her; we talked for a few minutes and then as she started to walk away with them she turned back to tell me, “I’ll see you sometime this summer – I’ll write to you!”

 Finally I turned to meet my own parents, who were by now probably tired of waiting for me.
 Dad stopped glaring at Mandy’s father and glared at me instead.
 “Still hanging around with that Muggle friend of yours?” he asked.

 What a great way to start the summer… I already wanted to go back to Hogwarts.

 A/N: Thank you for reading!
-Please consider leaving a review – they really make my day, even if it’s only a short one, or what your favourite food is, or an answer to this riddle: What do you get when you cross a snowman with a vampire?
+I'd love a review – they really make my day, even if it’s only a short one, or what your favourite food is, or an answer to this riddle: What do you get when you cross a snowman with a vampire?